Cytnx-dev/Cytnx/docs/source/guide/itersol/LinOp.rst

 LinOp class
 --------------
-Cytnx provides users with the ability to define customized a linear operators using the **LinOp** class.
+Cytnx provides the ability to define a customized linear operators using the **LinOp** class.

 Before diving into the **LinOp** class, let's take a look at a simple example: